yanpla/yanplaRoles/README.md

 # yanplaRoles
-`yanplaRoles` is a mod for the game Among Us that introduces new roles and modifiers, currently there are the Jester and Sheriff roles, and the Captain Modifier.
+`yanplaRoles` is a mod for the game Among Us that introduces new roles and modifiers, currently there are the Jester, Executioner and Sheriff roles, and the Captain Modifier.

 ### Jester

 The Jester is a neutral role that wins the game if they are voted out (exiled) by the other players.

+### Executioner

+The Executioner is a neutral role that wins the game if their target is voted out (exiled) by the other players.
+(If the Executioner's target dies before they get exiled, the executioner becomes a crewmate.)

 ### Sheriff